-Finally, the teams adds to their previous plot, their velocity and business values for this iteration.
-After the second iteration the teams should have returned more business value compared to the first iteration, due to the emphasis on returning business value.
+Finally, the teams adds to their previous plot their velocity and business values for this iteration.
+After the second iteration the teams should have returned more business value compared to the first iteration, due to the emphasis on returning business value when they were selecting their stories.